towailam3/what-makes-effective-leadership-in-agile-software-development-teams/02-why-is-the-problem-important.md

 The problem is crucial because it explores the following conflicts.

-Top-down vs. peer-coordination- where agile focus on decentralized coordination, top-down leadership focuses more on centralized decision-making.
+Top-down vs. peer-to-peer - where agile focus on decentralized coordination, top-down leadership focuses more on centralized decision-making.
 The two management paradigms, at face value, challenge the fundamental values of the other.
 But little's has been done to combine the two paradigms and generate synergy.

 Old and new - big organizations like the productivity increase of agile methodology, but rather than adopting cross-functional teams and peer-based decision-making.
 Organizations want to retain the existing organizational structure and power hierarchy. as a result, agile practitioners are forced to work in a hybrid environment.
 But they often struggle to prioritize the values of the product team over that of the larger organizations.